What do we do?...

 I graduated in Physics (M.Sc.
 Fundamental Physics).
 In addition, I have a M.Sc. degree as Computer Analyst.
 During my Ph.D. thesis (Physics), I researched on pattern formation, molecular motors, interfacial dynamics, and phase transitions.

 Afterwards, I moved to the University of California San Diego, Dept. of Chem. and Biochem. and the Institute for Nonlinear Science as a postdoc where I joined Prof. Lindenberg’s group and worked on different topics (pattern formation, disease spreading, tumor growth...).
-Later, I got a grant from La Jolla Interfaces in Science/Centre for Theoretical Biological Physics programme to conduct research on ‘Left-Right Symmetry Breaking in Embryo Development’ at Salk Institute for Biological Studies/UCSD.
+Later, I was awarded by La Jolla Interfaces in Science/Centre for Theoretical Biological Physics programme to conduct research on ‘Left-Right Symmetry Breaking in Embryo Development’ at Salk Institute for Biological Studies/UCSD (J.C.
+Izpisua-Belmonte/K. Lindenberg).

 In November 2004 I moved to the Barcelona Science Park as a P.I. (“Ramón y Cajal” fellow).
 Later, in 2014, I accepted a position as Associate Professor at Lehigh (Bioengineering Dpt. and Dpt. of Chemical and Biomolecular Engineering) where I was the founding D.T. & W.E.
 Schiesser Faculty Fellow.